Anubriya/Harvard-Artifacts-Explorer/README.md

    pip install streamlit pandas requests

 3. Run the Streamlit App
-   streamlit run harvard_artifacts.py
+   streamlit run final.py

 4. Interact with the Application
    - Choose a classification
-   - Fetch artifacts (approx. 2500 objects)
+   - Fetch artifacts (greater than or equal to 2500 objects)
    - View metadata, media, and color tables
    - Insert into database
    - Select SQL queries from dropdown and view results